Lifestyle Changes for Narcolepsy

 Scheduled naps

 One or 2 short naps each day often help people stay awake and alert for 1 to 3 hours afterward.
-These naps should last no longer than 20 minutes.
+These naps should last no longer than 20 to 30 minutes.
 That is because it is difficult to wake up after a long nap.
 Also, long naps may make it harder to fall asleep at night.1,2

 These naps should be scheduled during the times you feel most sleepy.
 For many, this is between 1 and 3 pm.
 Some people only need 1 nap per day.
 Others may need a late morning nap and an afternoon nap.1,2